 The COVID-19 outbreak has disrupted our lives in a way that will have long-term implications.
 While people are already talking about a future dominated by remote work rather than the traditional 9 to 5 office jobs, other areas of life will also undergo profound changes.

 Up till now, students have been educated through schools, where they spend morning till evening studying under various teachers.
-The surge in online education seen during the pandemic indicates that this system of education is coming to an end.
+The surge in online education seen during the COVID-19 pandemic indicates that this system of education is coming to an end.
 Online education offers flexibility in learning — students can learn any subject at any time.
 Plus, it is also cheap since all that a student needs is a device with an Internet connection.

 Subscribe to our Newsletter!